UK Palm Oil Policy

 - We have also been full members of the Roundtable on Sustainable Palm Oil (RSPO) since 2006.
 The RSPO is a not-for-profit organisation which unites stakeholders from across the supply chain to develop and implement global standards for sustainable palm oil.

-We use around 30,000 tonnes of palm oil in our UK own-brand products each year, all of which comes from sources which advance the production of RSPO-certified sustainable palm oil.
-As a company we made a commitment in 2007 to ensuring 100% of our palm oil would come from sustainable sources by the end of 2015, through ‘segregated’ RSPO-certified supply chains.
-We amended this in 2015 to allow for the use of certified sustainable palm from ‘mass balance’ sources in limited circumstances where ‘segregated’ sources were still not available.
-This was in line with the rest of the supermarket sector and in response to the continuing practical difficulties faced by those industries using complex palm derivatives to develop segregated supply chains.
+We use around 25,000 tonnes of palm oil in our UK own-brand products each year, all of which comes from sources which advance the production of RSPO-certified sustainable palm oil.
+As a company we made a commitment in 2007 to ensuring 100% of our palm oil would come from sustainable sources by the end of 2015, through a physical RSPO certified supply chain (segregated or mass balance).
 Our own brand suppliers that use palm oil are required to hold a Chain of Custody certificate to substantiate their palm oil source claims.
 A prerequisite for the Chain of Custody certification is RSPO membership.

 There are three RSPO-certified palm oil supply chains options: